fruityfurry/GAL/README.md

 ## Dependencies:
 - GLAD
 - GLFW3
-#### Probably going to be dependencies later if I get around to the features that use them:
 - GLM

 All these files should be accessible directly by their header file names (e.g., #include <glfw3.h> should work) and not through an extra directory (so not #include <glfw3/glfw3.h>), except in the case of glm (if i get around to those features), which should be accessible like #include <glm/glm.hpp>.
 See the GAL_NO_*_INCLUDE macros to get around this.